9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```
 ::::

-Notice that, of the more than thirty functions we\'ve defined in this
+Notice that, of the more than thirty functions we've defined in this
 chapter, `main` is the only one that lives in `IO`.

 ## A few comments on development style